CCE Country Profile

 The Green Climate Fund has also funded US$11.9 million in readiness grants, which are designed to increase climate resilience and support low-emission development in countries.
 The funds will support two nationwide climate change projects around renewable energy and climate information and knowledge services.
 The Cook Islands is the first country in the Pacific region and the first Small Island Developing State (SIDS) to receive such funding.

-According to the Adaptation Fund’s project report (2018), the Cook Islands were granted US$5.38 million in 2012 by the United Nations Development Program to be used over a 5-year period on strengthening the island nation’s climate resilience.
+According to the Adaptation Fund’s project report (2018), the Cook Islands were granted US$5.38 million in 2012 by the United Nations Development Program to be used over a 5-year period to strengthen the island nation’s climate resilience.
 A total of US$100,000 was earmarked for Climate Change Adaptation and Knowledge Management, which supported the documentation of community experiences, digital stories, and photo essays; and the development of a Facebook page for Climate Change Cook Islands to act as a hub for climate change impacts and adaptation measures.

 CLIMATE CHANGE EDUCATION AND TRAINING IN THE COUNTRY